 “Communion” means “union with.”
 And “union” means there is a transformation of two into one.
 That, of course, is what the reception of Holy Communion does.
 It enables us to let Jesus unite Himself with us in our human nature.
 And in this unity, we share not only in His death, we also share in His resurrection from death.
-This death to sin and resurrection to new life now become part of who we are.
-And this is what the Christian life is all about.
+This “death to sin and resurrection to new life” now becomes part of who we are.
+This is what the Christian life is all about.
 We see these truths clearly revealed in John’s Gospel:

 Entrance Rite: This beginning part of the Mass can be broken up into four parts: 1) Procession (with entrance antiphon); 2) Act of Penance; 3) Gloria; 4) Opening Prayer.
 The ultimate purpose of this entire rite is to ensure that the faithful, who come together as one, establish communion and dispose themselves to listen properly to God’s Word and to celebrate the Eucharist worthily.
 Let’s look at each part of this entrance rite and highlight the meaning found within.